UAL-RE/lc-containers_vms/episodes/containers-part2.md

 docker build -t vboxuser/python-test
 ```

-This command will over-write the previous version of the image. **TODO** Need
+This command will over-write the previous version of the image.
-to test this statement.

 ### Verify image was updated